uboost/uBoost-API-v2/README.md

 ### JSONP Support

-You can send the `?callback` parameter to any Widgets API GET call to have the results wrapped in a function.
-This is typically used to get around cross domain issues when accessing the Widgets API from a widget embedded within your LMS.
+JSONP is a method typically used to get around cross domain issues when accessing an external API from JavaScript code embedded within an LMS.
+The Widgets API will support JSONP when the following conditions are met:

+* The `.js` file extension is added to the API call.
+This will ensure that the response header will return with `Content-type: text/javascript`.
+* And the `callback` GET parameter is sent into the API.
+The value for `callback` will be used as the name of the function that will wrap the result.
+For example, `?callback=yourFunctionName` will result in a response body of: `yourFunctionName(…)`.
+Callback function names may only contain alphanumeric characters and underscores.

 **JSONP Errors**

-* All errors will return with a status code of 200, because there are no standardised way of handling status codes for JSONP.
+* As of this writing, there is no standardised way of handling status codes for JSONP; therefore, all errors will return with a status code of 200
 * The error message along with the actual status code will be embedded in the returned JSON data.

 Example Error